gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 File Structure
 ^^^^^^^^^^^^^^
-All of the samples in this repo follow a very similar file structure.
+All of the samples in this repo follow a very similar four-file structure.
 In the `s00-rayGenOnly <https://github.com/gprt-org/GPRT/tree/master/samples/s00-rayGenOnly>`_ directory, we have four files: CMakeLists.txt, sharedCode.h, deviceCode.hlsl, and hostCode.cpp.